THX2112/Tombola_Euclidean_Sequencer/README.md

 # Tombola_Euclidean_Sequencer

-Updated version of Tombola's modular euclidean sequencer:
+Updated version of Sneak-Thief and Tombola's modular euclidean sequencer:

 https://www.muffwiggler.com/forum/viewtopic.php?t=45485&start=all&postdays=0&postorder=asc

 - Note: when first turned on, it automatically run from a fixed speed internal clock until it receives a pulse at the clock input, after that it only triggers externally -

 Instructions: